kartoza/sawps/docs/src/administrator/manual/django-table.md

 1. **Toggle sorting**: Clicking on this icon will allow user to toggle data.

-2. **Add Group**: Clicking on `ADD GROUP` button will allow user to add new group.
-Click on [add group](django-add-data.md) to see detailed documentation on adding a new group.
+2. **Add Group**: Clicking on the `ADD GROUP` button will allow user to add a new group.
+Click on [add group](django-add-data.md) to see detailed documentation about adding a new group.

 3. **Edit Record**: Clicking on the object will allow user to change/edit the particular record.
-Click on [change group](django-change-data.md) to see detailed documentation on editing a group.
+Click on [change group](django-change-data.md) to see detailed documentation about editing a group.